openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Combining this specification with SIOPv2

-This section shows how SIOP and OpenID for Verifiable Presentations can be combined to present Verifiable Credentials and pseudonymously authenticate an end-user using subject controlled key material.
+This section shows how SIOP and OpenID for Verifiable Presentations can be combined to present Verifiable Credentials and pseudonymously authenticate an End-User using subject controlled key material.

 ### Request {#siop_request}